Strensall: History

 The Hall with its moat and large grounds were to the north of the church.
 On the same site probably stood the manor-house of 1649 and 1757 which also had a moat.

 To the south of the village lies Strensall Camp, formed by the War Office in 1884 for training troops and now known as Queen Elizabeth Barracks.

 Demography

 The 1881 census records the population as being 446.
-According to the 2001 census the Strensall with Towthorpe parish had a population of 3,815.
+According to the 2011 census the parish had a population of 6,047.

 Governance

 Strensall was in the Ryedale parliamentary constituency until the 2010 general election when it was transferred to the newly created constituency of York Outer.

 Strensall forms its own ward in the City of York Council, together with the villages of Stockton-on-the-Forest and Earswick.
-As of May 2019, it is represented by Tony Fisher of the Liberal Democrats and Paul Doughty of the Conservative Party.
+As of May 2023, it is represented by Tony Fisher and Paul Healey of the Liberal Democrats.

 The village is part of the Strensall with Towthorpe Parish Council.
 There are 14 councillors in total.